Urania (journal): History

 It was privately published by D. R. Mitra, Manoranjan Press, Bombay.

-The journal remained private for its 24-year history; a distributors' note at the end of each edition stated "Urania is not published, nor offered to the public, but [...] can be had by friends."
-Urania's editors deliberately fostered an informal network of supporters and sympathisers, encouraging readers to send in their names to a register.
-The journal claimed to have a circulation of around 250.
+The journal remained private throughout its 24-year history; a distributors' note at the end of each issue stated that "Urania is not published, nor offered to the public, but […] can be had by friends."
+Urania's editors deliberately built an informal network of supporters and sympathisers, encouraging readers to submit their names to a register.
+The journal claimed a circulation of around 250 and was distributed free of charge.
+University college libraries in Oxford, Cambridge and the United States stocked Urania, although some Oxford women's colleges banned the publication.

 Content

 Amongst other content, the journal published articles about feminist movements around the world and compiled information about successful gender-reassignment surgeries.

+Legacy

+The Women's Library at the London School of Economics digitised the run of Urania from 1919 to 1940 and published it online in 2023.